par7133/Invenktory/README.md

 4. Configure the max devices per xml file as required (default: 10).
 5. Configure the max history items and max recall history items as required (default: 50).

-Http Console understands a limited set of commands with a far limited set of parameters:
+Invenktory understands a limited set of commands with a far limited set of parameters:
 cd, cd.., cp, edit, help, ls, mv, pwd, show

 In edit mode press [CTRL]+[X] to exit or [CTRL]+[S] to save.